Jim Craig (ice hockey): 1980 Winter Olympics

+After Craig was selected to be the goaltender for the United States men's national ice hockey team at the 1980 Winter Olympics, he wanted to live with a family during national team training, and chose to live with the team's doctor, George Nagobads and his family.

-Craig played a key role in one of the landmark moments in United States sports history, as the goalie for the United States in the Miracle on Ice, when the 1980 U.S. Olympic hockey team defeated the favored Soviet Olympic hockey team, which was led by greats including Boris Mikhailov and Vladislav Tretiak.
+Craig played a key role in one of the landmark moments in United States sports history, as the goalie for the United States in the Miracle on Ice, when the 1980 U.S. Olympic hockey team defeated the favored Soviet Olympic hockey team, which was led by veterans including greats Boris Mikhailov and Vladislav Tretiak.
 In that game, Craig stopped 36 of 39 shots from the Soviet team.
-His composure was evident in the final moments of the game and allowed the underdog U.S. team to protect their one-goal lead and win 4–3.
-The American Flag that Craig draped over his shoulders after the upset is now displayed at the Sports Museum of America in New York City.
-Two days later, he again led the U.S. to victory, 4–2 victory over Finland, clinching the gold medal.
+His composure was evident in the final moments of the game and allowed the unheralded U.S. team to protect their one-goal lead and win 4–3.
+The American flag that Craig draped over his shoulders after the upset was displayed at the Sports Museum of America in New York City.
+Two days later, he led the U.S. to the gold medal in a 4–2 victory over Finland.

 Professional career

-Originally drafted by the Atlanta Flames with the 72nd pick in the 1977 NHL Entry Draft, Craig joined the Flames shortly after the Olympics and won his first game as an NHL professional.
+Originally drafted by the Atlanta Flames with the 72nd pick in the 1977 NHL Entry Draft, Craig joined the Flames shortly after the Olympics and won his first game as an NHL player.
 However, he found it difficult to duplicate his magic in the NHL.
 The following season, the Boston Bruins brought him home to Massachusetts in a trade with Atlanta.
 He served as the Bruins' backup goaltender during the 1980-81 regular season but again failed to make an impression and he did not participate in the 1981 NHL Playoffs.
 Craig returned to the U.S. national team for the 1981 Canada Cup but missed the tournament due to injury and the following season was spent in the minor leagues with the Erie Blades.
 Craig's final moment of glory was in 1983 when he again played very well for the United States in the 1983 IIHF Pool B tournament.
 Craig was named goaltender of the tournament and the Minnesota North Stars promptly signed him to a free agent contract.
 He would make a final three NHL appearances for the North Stars in 1984 before retiring from hockey.